-Assignments Late assignments lose 5 points for everyday late
+Assignments

-Forms: Students are required to print, utilize and bring necessary copies of forms required for practicum documentation.
-These may be found on the Lewis & Clark Community Counseling web page under: Community Counseling to Master's Degrees to Evaluations, Forms & Handbooks
+Late assignments lose 5 points for everyday late

-- To be Scheduled: At least one on site meeting with Instructor and Supervisor as well as a bimonthly contact or check in between campus supervisor, site supervisor and student. - 1.
-Weekly Documentation of hours, 5 points each X 12 weeks (60 points) confirmation of onsite supervision and other dynamics of onsite experience to be brought to class already completed. - 2.
-Participation & Weekly class discussion of assigned readings: 2 pts X 14 weeks (28 pts) - 3.
-Self Care Container Project: with entries brought to class on designated dates for presentation and in class projects.
-Must include some integration of the Trauma Stewardship book reading.
-(20 points) - 4.
-Presentation of Counseling Technique. from required textbook (35 Techniques Every Counselor Should Know; Erford, B. et al) (10 points)
+- Forms: Students are required to print, utilize and bring necessary copies of forms required for practicum documentation.
+These may be found on the Lewis & Clark Community Counseling web page under: resources/forms - To be Scheduled: At least one on site meeting with Professor and Supervisor as well as a bimonthly contact or check in between campus supervisor, site supervisor and student. - 1.
+Weekly Documentation of hours, 5 points each X 12 weeks 60 points confirmation of onsite supervision and other dynamics of onsite experience to be brought to class already completed (see attached.) - 2.
+One verbal presentation and transcript: Dates to be determined 30 points